 2013 was the year I joined my first company.
 I stumbled upon a Facebook post and thought, “why not?”
 I was still serving in the Military at that time.
 It wasn’t until 2014 I left the Military to join this industry in a full-time capacity.

 So, what was it that pushed you over the edge to entrepreneurship?

 I have always been a dreamer.
-When I saw even the slightest amount of success in the Network Marketing, I got inspired.
+When I saw even the slightest amount of success in Network Marketing, I got inspired.
 Every day, I see ordinary people doing extraordinary things.
-There is nothing more empowering to me than being able to do what you want, when you want, with whom you want.
-The Military was a great learning curve for me, but it just didn’t offer that freedom or flexibility I wanted.
+There is nothing more empowering to me than being able to do what you want when you want, with whom you want.
+The Military was a great learning curve for me, but it just didn’t offer the freedom or flexibility I wanted.